olefinbrabus/SuresAI/README.md

 ---
 ## About The app
-SuperResolution is a Python application for enhancing the resolution of images using the **EDSR (Enhanced Deep Super-Resolution)** model.
-It supports a command-line interface and tile-based processing for handling large images efficiently.
+SuperResolution is a Python application for enhancing the resolution of images using the **EDSR (Enhanced Deep Super-Resolution)** based on edsr_baseline_x4-6b446fab model.
+Application have tile-based processing for handling large images efficiently.

 ---
 ## Technologies